Dimithrandir/dmenu/README.md

 version [dmenu-center-20250407-b1e217b.diff](https://tools.suckless.org/dmenu/patches/center/dmenu-center-20250407-b1e217b.diff)

-Running on top of screen is made to be the default.
+Appear at the top of screen by default.

-dmenu is centered vertically too when `-c` is used.
+dmenu is centered vertically only when `-c` is used.

 The minimal width of dmenu when centered can be set with `-mw`.